Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

 In order to set up the annotation table for annotating OT sites run makefiles to download RefSeq annotations.
 Additional commands can change the location and FTP link (--outdir --ftp_path)

 ```
+cd /your-path/IGU_CHANGEseq/
-python /home/thudson/projects/IGU_CHANGEseq/changeseq/changeseq.py makefiles
+python changeseq/changeseq.py makefiles
 ```

 # Usage

 The Tsai lab change-seq pipeline requires a manifest yaml file specifying input files, output directory, and pipeline parameters.
-In the IGU version this file is created using two csv files 1) A Parameters file 2) A list of Samples and Controls file.
-Once the csv files are created, users can simply run the change-seq wrapper as shown below.
+In the IGU version this file is split into t two csv files 1) a sample manifest file <code>--manifest</code> 2) an optional settings file <code>--settings</code>

-The bash wrapper is initiated with the parameters.csv, manifest.csv, command, and sample_name
+Once the csv files are created, users can simply run the changeseq.py with the parameters indicating the raw fastq directory <code>--raw_fastq_folder</code> and main analysis directory <code>--analysis_folder</code>

 ```
-cd IGU_CHANGEseq/changeseq
+cd /your-path/IGU_CHANGEseq/
-bash path-to/CHANGEseq_wrapper.sh test/merged_parameters.csv test/manifest.csv all all
+python changeseq/changeseq.py all --analysis_folder /your-path/IGU_CHANGEseq/changeseq/test/Standard_Output --raw_fastq_folder /your-path/IGU_CHANGEseq/changeseq/test/input --settings unmerged_parameters.csv --manifest manifest.csv --sample all
 ```

-# Writing A Manifest File
+# Writing the Sample Manifest
-When running the end-to-end analysis functionality of the CHANGEseq package a number of inputs are required.
-To simplify the formatting of these inputs and to encourage reproducibility, these parameters are inputted into the pipeline via a manifest.
-This first manifest.csv sample takes into the
+The original manifest.yaml is no longer used in this version.
+The prior manifest.yaml is now split into two .csv input files.
+The manifest file has the following .csv file

-- `sequencing_sample_name`: sample name as indicated in the raw fastq (Leave out the ("_S[#]_R1_001")
+- `sequencing_sample_name`: sample name as indicated in the raw fastq (Leave out the ("_R1_001")
 - `sample_name`: The sample name as you wish to see on the output file names
-- `control_sequencing_sample_name`: No RNP control sample name as indicated in the raw fastq (Leave out the ("_S[#]_R1_001")
+- `control_sequencing_sample_name`: No RNP control sample name as indicated in the raw fastq (Leave out the ("_R1_001")
 - `target`: Target sequence for that sample.
 Accepts degenerate bases.
 - `description`: A brief description of the sample.
-Typically the cell or gDNA Source name
+Usually the cell or gDNA Source name
+- `replicate_group_name`: (optional) an identifier that designates replicate samples.
+This must be present to run normalization

- # Writing A Parameters File
+ # Parameters and Setting
- This file is a .csv with the first column the paramter name and the second column the paraemeter name.
-See IGU_CHANGEseq/changeseq/test/parameters.csv
+ This file is a .csv with the first column the parameter name and the second column the parameter name.

-- `reference_genome`: The absolute path to the reference genome FASTA file.
-- `analysis_folder`: The absolute path to the folder in which all pipeline outputs will be saved.
-- `raw_fastq_folder`:The absolute path to the folder in which all raw fastq files are stored.
+ The parameters are now stored internally and only need to be given if different than default See IGU_CHANGEseq/changeseq/test/parameters.csv

 - `bwa`: The absolute path to the `bwa` executable
 - `samtools`: The absolute path to the `samtools` executable
+- `cutadapt`: The absolute path to the `cutadapt` executable
 - `read_threshold`: The minimum number of reads at a location for that location to be called as a site.
 We recommend leaving it to the default value of 4.
 - `window_size`: Size of the sliding window, we recommend leaving it to the default value of 3.
 - `mapq_threshold`: Minimum read mapping quality score.
 We recommend leaving it to the default value of 50.